-The standards below summarize attributes of the conduct of reviews of interventions described in the Cochrane Handbook that we have established should be either Mandatory or highly desirable for new Cochrane Reviews.
-Also below are standards that summarize attributes of reporting that we consider should be either Mandatory or highly desirable for new Cochrane Intervention Reviews.
+The standards in this booklet summarize attributes of the conduct of reviews of interventions described in the Cochrane Handbook that we have established should be either Mandatory\ or highly desirable\\ for new Cochrane Reviews.
+Also here are standards that summarize attributes of reporting that we consider should be either Mandatory or highly desirable for new Cochrane Intervention Reviews.
 The judgments are accompanied by a rationale and reference to the appropriate section of the Cochrane Handbook.
-These standards are not intended to apply to protocols or updated reviews at this point, and these will be addressed in further work.
-There is also a separate project ongoing aimed at clarifying expectations for plain language summaries.
+Additional standards for new protocols and considerations for updates will be addressed.
+There is a separate project that has clarified expectations for plain language summaries led by the Consumer Network with support from the MECIR Coordinating team.
+Please see separate booklet.